- Medical

 If you’ve ever thought of skipping your flu shot, this is not the year to put it off.
 The flu vaccine is a simple, safe and effective way to protect yourself, your family and your community.

-No appointment needed for a flu shot at Our Medical.
+Our Medical.
 Simply come into the centre and and check-in to see a GP using the Our Medical app.

 Why Seeing Your GP Face-to-Face Still Matters